GoogleCloudPlatform/appengine-tck/README.md

 Note: as we create an uber .war from all tests, not all tests can be included.
 Tests that are not capable of running inside uber .war, *must* be marked with @IgnoreMultisuite.

-Each set of tests that we want to run -Pmultisuite on them requires a multisuite.marker file in tests' root directory.
+Each set of tests that we want to run -Pmultisuite on them, requires a multisuite.marker file in tests' root directory.
 In this marker we can override test class regexp patter or scanning strategy; see code for more details.

 Running a single test